martijnvandergeest/git-testing/09_Components.md

 #QAFE Components

 A component is a visual item on the screen.
 A component can be a button, a textfield or some more complex item like a panel which contains other components.
 Here’s a list of components that is supported in QAFE Platform.
-Please click [here](http://www.qafe.com/developer-docs/#2-ui-components) for a full description of each component to get a better understanding.

 ##Controls

 * [Button](http://www.qafe.com/static/documentation/api/application-context_files/schemas/application-mapping_xsd/elements/button.html)